lumen-org/lumen/doc/manual.md

 ### Rows

- * aggregation: Adds marks for aggregated (summarized) values to the visualization.
+ * aggregation: Adds marks for aggregated (summarized, predicted) values to the visualization.
  * data points: Adds marks for data points (data) and samples (drawn from the model) to the visualization.
  * marginals: Adds marginal distribution plots to the visualization.
  * density: Adds density distribution plots to the visualization

-For an illustration, see this 2 by 4 arrangement of eight individual visualizations.
+For an illustration, see this 2-by-4 arrangement of eight individual visualizations.
 All have the identical specification, however, each has exactly one facet only  activated.
 Rows are data and model, and columns are aggregation, data points, marginals and density facets, respectively.

 ![Semantic Facets](img/facets.png)

-## Tabular visualizations: X-Axis and Y-Axis shelves revisited
+## Tabular Visualizations: X-Axis and Y-Axis shelves revisited

-The above description of the x-axis and y-axis shelves only told half the story, because you can actually assign multiple variables to these shelves.
+The above description of the X-Axis and Y-Axis shelves only told half the story, because you can actually have multiple variables assigned to each of these shelves at the same time.
 This allows you to create 'tabular arrangements' of plots within a single visualization.

 Let's have a look at an example: